First Quarter Review 2020 & COVID-19

 The speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.

 Since 1987, I have been marketing and selling properties in the Seattle and Bainbridge Island markets.
-I always strive to exceed my clients’ expectations so becoming a ten-year winner of the Five Star Real Estate Agent Award means a great deal.
+I always strive to exceed my clients’ expectations so becoming an eleven-year winner of the Five Star Real Estate Agent Award means a great deal.
 The Five Star Award recognizes outstanding professionals in the real estate world.
 These professionals have shown a dedication to customers and they provide professional excellence.
 Each year, Five Star Professional researches real estate professionals’ credentials to determine the winners.
 In particular, they focus on the highest degree of ethics, continuing education, and high skill level together with, and after, conducting extensive surveys of clients/customers and fellow industry leaders.

-Last year, I was a 2019 Five Star Real Estate Agent Award recipient.
-I was fortunate enough to work with wonderful people through various real estate transactions.
+I’m fortunate enough to work with wonderful people through various real estate transactions.
 I’m also Director of Windermere’s Premier Properties™ program, which addresses the specific needs of luxury market clientele.
 So I have access to Windermere’s global resource network and enjoy showcasing beautiful W Collection properties.

 If you’re interested in buying or selling on Bainbridge Island or in the Seattle area, send me a message.
 I’m also happy to set up a meeting to discuss your real estate goals.